Pecica

-Pecica ([ˈpet͡ʃʲ.ka]; Pécska; Petschka; Печка/Pečka) is a town in Arad County, Romania.
+Pecica ([ˈpet͡ʃʲ.ka]; Pécska; Petschka; Печка/Pečka) is a town in Arad County, western Romania.
 In ancient times it was a Dacian fortress called Ziridava and today it is an important archeological site.
 Situated at 25 km from Arad, it was declared a town in 2004.
 Its administrative territory extends into the Arad Plateau.
 The town administers three villages: Bodrogu Vechi (Óbodrog), Sederhat (Szederhát) and Turnu (Tornya).

+Etymology

+The name "Pecica" is derived from the name "Pečka", meaning oven in South Slavic.

 Population

-According to the census of 2011 the population of the town counts 12,762 inhabitants.
-The ethnic composition is as follows: 62.2% Romanians, 28% Hungarians, 8.4% Roma, 0.33% Slovaks, 0.36% Serbs and 0.7% are of other or undeclared nationalities.
+At the 2021 census, Pecica had a population of 11,950.
+At the 2011 census, the town had 11,885 inhabitants; of those, 62.2% were Romanians, 28% Hungarians, 8.4% Roma, 0.36% Serbs, 0.33% Slovaks, and 0.7% of other or undeclared nationalities.

 History

 Due to the abundance of archaeological finds of the zone an important historic period known as the Periam-Pecica culture was named after the settlement.
 The history of the localities Pecica, Bodrogu Vechi, Sederhat and Turnu is closely connected with the events making highly memorable the entire zone of the Arad Plateau.

 The first mention in documents of the locality dates back to 1335 when it was known as Petk.
 Sederhat was registered only in 1913, Turnu in 1333 under the name of Mok, while Bodrogu Vechi in 1422 under the name of Bodruch.
-It has a complex political history with periods of Ottoman rule, periods of Habsburg monarchy, Kingdom of Hungary and Kingdom of Romania.
-After the Austro-Hungarian Compromise of 1867, it became part of the Kingdom of Hungary within Austria-Hungary up until the Treaty of Trianon.
+It has a complex political and multicultural history with periods of direct Ottoman rule, periods of Habsburg monarchy and Kingdom of Hungary.
+After the Austro-Hungarian Compromise of 1867, it became part of the Kingdom of Hungary within Austria-Hungary.
+When the Treaty of Trianon was signed, Pecica and the surrounding area became part of the Kingdom of Romania.
 Since then the town has been part of Romania.